virage81/result-university/README.md

-# result-university
+# Typescript #1

-Projects from result-university course

-## Structure
+## Target:

-Each module - different branch
+1. Create function to calculate price with discount and installment plan for provided period
+2. Type the function

-## Branches
+## Implementation

-1. webpack
+1. Created function
+2. Typed the function